Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Forward modeling of the datacubes

-Finally, it is important to note that about 83\% and 67\% of galaxy rotation curves extend to $R_{\rm opt}$ and $R_{\rm out}$, respectively.
+It is important to note that about 83\% and 67\% of the galaxy rotation curves extend to $R_{\rm opt}$ and $R_{\rm out}$, respectively.
 As shown in Figure~\ref{fig:ReRlast}, only 17\% and 33\% of galaxies have $R_{\rm opt}$ and $R_{\rm out}$ beyond the last observed radius ($R_{\rm last}$) in the rotation curves.
 For cases where the rotation curve does not reach the reference radius, we interpolate the velocity estimates.
 We did not assume any specific functional form for the rotation curve; instead, we used the \texttt{numpy.interp} routine, which applies linear interpolation.
 This approach ensures that if the rotation curve is declining, it will continue to decline, and vice versa.
 Our approach is as follows: if $R_{\rm opt}$ or $R_{\rm out}$ exceeds $R_{\rm last}$, we calculate $f_{\rm DM}(<R_{\rm scale})$ at the nearest observed point.
 This method ensures that our analysis remains within the observed region of each galaxy.
+Moreover, when the characteristic radii (\( R_{\rm out}, R_{\rm opt}, R_e \)) are not covered in the observed rotation curve, we impose additional uncertainties on the circular velocity (\( V_c \)) measurements at those radii to account for potential errors introduced by interpolation or extrapolation.
+Specifically, we increase the uncertainties by 10\% when \( V_c \) is estimated at \( R_{\rm out} \) or \( R_{\rm opt} \), and by 25\% when evaluated at \( R_{\rm e} \).
+The smaller penalty at \( R_{\rm out} \) and \( R_{\rm opt} \) is motivated by the fact that they lie in the outskirts where rotation curves are relatively flat; hence, interpolation is less prone to large deviations.
+In contrast, the inner regions within \( R_{\rm e} \) often exhibit steeper velocity gradients, justifying a more conservative error adjustments.

-\subsection{Final Sample}
+\subsection{Final sample}

-To summarize the sample selection, it is crucial to note that the initial selection of galaxies for kinematic modeling was based on the following criteria: (1) confirmed H$\alpha$ detection and spectroscopic redshift, (2) inclination angles within the range of $25^{\circ} \leq \theta_i \leq 75^{\circ}$, and (3) SNR $ > 3$.
+To summarize the sample selection, it is crucial to note that the initial selection of galaxies for kinematic modeling was based on the following criteria: (1) confirmed H$\alpha$ detection and spectroscopic redshift, (2) inclination angles within the range of $25^{\circ} \leq \theta_i \leq 75^{\circ}$, and (3) S/N $ > 3$.
 This primary selection criteria is detailed in Section~\ref{sec:dataset} for the KMOS3D and KGES datasets and outlined in Table~\ref{Tab:sample-selection}.
-Following the primary selection criteria, our chosen sample comprised 265 KMOS3D galaxies and 51 KGES objects, as depicted in Figure~\ref{fig:KMOS3D-P} and Figure~\ref{fig:KGES-P}.
+Following the primary selection criteria, our chosen sample comprises 265 KMOS3D galaxies and 51 KGES objects, as depicted in Figure~\ref{fig:KMOS3D-P} and Figure~\ref{fig:KGES-P}.
 For the KROSS dataset, we utilized the complete set of 256 galaxies analyzed in \citet{GS21a}.

 Following the kinematic modeling process (Section~\ref{sec:k-model}), we implemented secondary selection criteria as detailed in Section~\ref{sec:km-inspect} and outlined in Table~\ref{Tab:sample-selection}.
 Under this criteria, galaxies were excluded if they met the following conditions: (1) 3DBarolo+ optimization did not succeed, indicating unreliable optimized parameters such as PA or central coordinates; (2) No mask was created, implying 3DBarolo's failure to mask true emission due to moderate signal-to-noise; (3) $\mathrm{R_{\rm max}< PSF}$, indicating 3DBarolo's inability to create rings and hence fails to produce kinematic models; (4) $\mathrm{R_{\rm max}=PSF}$, in this case resulting kinematic models provide only two measurements in \RCs, which were insufficient for dynamical modeling.
 This secondary selection criteria resulted in a final sample of 263 galaxies, comprising 169 from KROSS, 73 from KMOS3D, and 21 from KGES.
 The distribution of relevant physical quantities for the final sample across all datasets is presented in Figure~\ref{fig:final-hist}, and their location with respect to star-forming galaxies is shown in Figure~\ref{fig:Mstar-sfr}.